leoleoasd/homepage/_pages/about.md

 Research Experience
 =====
-I'm currently working remotely with my advisor [Prof. Dakuo Wang](https://www.dakuowang.com/).
 My current research fields includes data annotation and optimizing LLMs.

 Before that, I've worked as Machine Learning Researcher at a joint program between LinkedIn and Microsoft Research Asia where I do study about LinkedIn's social network data.
 I've also worked as an intern research assistant at [THUNLP](https://nlp.csai.tsinghua.edu.cn/) lab, supervised by Prof. [Zhiyuan Liu(刘知远)](http://nlp.csai.tsinghua.edu.cn/~lzy/).
 My research area there includes Knowledge Embedding.